The effects of volcanic eruptions

-Ash discharged very high into the stratosphere can have negative consequences on the ozone layer.
-Read more about that here.
+- Ash discharged very high into the stratosphere can have negative consequences on the ozone layer.

-Ash and mud can mix with rain and melting snow, forming lahars.
-Lahars are mudflows flowing at very fast pace.
+- Ash and mud can mix with rain and melting snow, forming lahars.
+Lahars are mudflows flowing at a very fast pace.

 Some positive effects of volcanoes include:

-Places close to volcanic activities tend to have higher potential for geothermal energy, which can be an advantage to the towns and cities.
+- Places close to volcanic activities tend to have a higher potential for geothermal energy, which can be an advantage to the towns and cities.

-Some ash and lava breakdown become soils that are rich in nutrients, and become good areas for crop planting activities.
+- Some ash and lava breakdowns become soils that are rich in nutrients and become good areas for crop planting activities.

 DID YOU KNOW:

-El Salvador has about 20 volcanoes, and the area falls within the larger Pacific Ring of Fire (an area know for its frequent tectonic movements and earth activity).
-This Ring of Fire is the home of 75% of the worlds volcanoes.— Lucas de Jong, BBC
+- El Salvador has about 20 volcanoes, and the area falls within the larger Pacific Ring of Fire (an area known for its frequent tectonic movements and earth activity).
+This Ring of Fire is the home of 75% of the world’s volcanoes.— Lucas de Jong, BBC

-Mount Sinabung, jakarta, Indonesia erupted with plumes of ash spewed more than one mile into the sky.
-The eruption killed at least 15 people as hot ash of about 700 degrees raced down the mountains slopes in just minutes.
-Those affected were within 3 kilometer radius of the volcano.
+Mount Sinabung, Jakarta, Indonesia erupted with plumes of ash spewed more than one mile into the sky.
+The eruption killed at least 15 people as hot ash of about 700 degrees raced down the slopes of the mountain in just minutes.
+Those affected were within a 3-kilometer radius of the volcano.
 Full story Here